garden-io/garden/docs/reference/module-types/openfaas.md

 [build](#build) > [dependencies](#builddependencies) > [copy](#builddependenciescopy) > target

-POSIX-style path or filename to copy the directory or file(s).
+POSIX-style path or filename to copy the directory or file(s), relative to the build directory.
+Defaults to to same as source path.

 | Type     | Required | Default                   |
 | -------- | -------- | ------------------------- |